wtxszyez/1123/Atoms/com.AndrewHazelden.KartaVR.Docs/Docs/KartaVR/KartaVR Documentation.md

 ## <a name="new-features"></a>New Features in KartaVR 4 ##

-Steak Under Water "Reactor" package manager suppport was added, along with a freeware license term.
+- Steak Underwater "Reactor" package manager suppport was added, along with new full-featured KartaVR freeware license that allows commercial use of the VR tools for $0.

-Looking Glass Display based lightfield rendering support.
+- Looking Glass Display based lightfield rendering support.

+- macOS based users of KartaVR can run the new "Video Snapshot" tool that allows Fusion to capture live action footage from HDMI/SDI/USB video sources to a disk.
+This video captured media is accessed inside of Fusion using a loader node that can be added to the foreground comp in a single click.
+The video snapshot tool could be used for stop motion animation work.
+Or a VFX supervisor could use it to grab footage from a video camera to help with on-set production comp-viz work.
+Or an XR media producer could do a fast node based 360VR stitching test in Fusion to make sure the footage being captured on location is going to be able to be fine-stitched in post without any show-stooping issues.

 ## <a name="new-features"></a>New Features in KartaVR 3.5 ##